Sunday, June 30, 2013

 For one, there has to be an acceptance.

-Jesus was not selective, he poured out his blood so that the entire earth could have the opportunity to enjoy a life that sin had excluded us from.
-God spelled that out when he laid out the plans for the temple in desert.
-For no one with sin could enter his presence, therefore Jesus shed his blood on our behalf, giving us access to God.
+Jesus was not selective.
+He poured out his blood so that the entire earth could enjoy a life that sin had excluded us from.
+God spelled that out when he laid out the plans for the temple in the desert.
+For no one with sin could enter his presence, so Jesus shed his blood on our behalf, giving us access to God.

-Now acceptance of all that is another thing all together and necessary to enjoy the hope that is in salvation.
+Now, acceptance of all that is another thing altogether and necessary to enjoy the hope that is in salvation.

-Here is a little human understanding.
-Placing a candle randomly in a room produces some light there.
+Here is a little human understanding: Placing a candle randomly in a room produces some light.
 There is no longer complete darkness, but there are things in a typical room that will obscure the light, and there are even places where the darkness can be fairly intense.
-Should you have a phobia you may not want to even go in that area without taking the light with you.
+Should you have a phobia, you may not want to even go in that area without taking the light with you.

-But this is a human perspective for scripture tells us that God is light and there is no darkness in him at all.
+But this is a human perspective, for scripture tells us that God is light and that there is no darkness in him.

 1 John 1:5 ESV This is the message we have heard from him and proclaim to you, that God is light, and in him is no darkness at all.

-So for Jesus to say I am the light, is to say that he is: that which shines, illuminates, God himself, and the eliminator of darkness.
+So for Jesus to say I am the light is to say that he is that which shines, illuminates, God himself, and the eliminator of darkness.
 We would love to say the destroyer of darkness and that day will come, but we know that darkness still exists.
-We would have had no need for a light is there were no darkness, no obscurity or shadows, but there is and we still stumble in it.
+We would have had no need for a light if there were no darkness, no obscurity, or shadows, but there is, and we still stumble in it.

 This stumbling in the shadows is what we call sin.